goetzrobin/we-still-alive-netlify/src/pages/blog/2020-06-11-anti-malarial-agents-chloroquine-and-hydroxychloroquine-for-the-treatment-of-covid-19-from-the-thought-to-the-mechanism-of-action-against-sars-cov-2-infection.md

 ---
 templateKey: blog-post
-title: "Anti-malarial Agents Chloroquine and Hydroxychloroquine for the Treatment of COVID-19: The Broader Approach to the Information From the Thought To the Mechanism of Action against SARS-CoV-2 infection"
+title: "Anti-malarial Agents Chloroquine and Hydroxychloroquine for the Treatment of COVID-19: From the Thought To the Mechanism of Action against SARS-CoV-2 infection"
 date: 2020-07-03T12:42:17.432Z
 description: >-
   Recent studies disclosed at the beginning of March of this year had seemed to